 Pine nuts export is increasing rapidly because of their delicious taste.
 The leading buyers of pine nuts are Germany, France, and the middle east.
-Pine nuts have increased the export ratio up to 22 % of total fruits export.
+Pine nuts have increased the export ratio to 22 % of total fruit exports.

 Pine nuts(chilgoza) are commonly roasted or dried with shells.
 These are enriched with carbohydrates and protein to keep a body healthy.
 Most people who are conscious about their diet take pine nuts as they are a brilliant source of protein for the body.

 Some of the other fruits that are gaining popularity are:

 - Dragon fruit in Pakistan.

 In a nutshell, these are a few popular fruits grown and exported from Pakistan to other countries.
 If you think something is missing from this blog, please share your thoughts in the Graana blog comment section.
 We will warmly welcome and acknowledge your reviews.

 Pakistan is known for producing a variety of delicious fruits.
 One of the most famous fruits in Pakistan is the mango, which is considered the national fruit.
 Pakistani mangoes are known for their sweet, juicy, and fragrant taste.

 Which fruit is the king of fruits in Pakistan?

 The king of fruits in Pakistan is also the mango.
 Pakistan is one of the top mango-producing countries in the world, and Pakistani mangoes are highly sought after for their unique flavor and texture.